mineur/instagram-parser/README.md

 get yours: [How to get a query ID](/docs/setup.md#how-to-get-your-query-id).

 ## Start parsing!
-Start parsing all data tagged with "github" for instance.
-You will get an infinite loop of posts.
+Let's parse all data tagged with the string "github" for instance.
+You will get a scaled infinite loop of posts related to it until they are finished.
 ```php
 use Mineur\InstagramParser\Instagram;
 use Mineur\InstagramParser\Model\InstagramPost;